department-of-veterans-affairs/vets-website/src/applications/check-in/pre-check-in/README.md

 What we know

 - Using v2 of the api for low auth
-- using a new v2 router to get the demographics
+- using a new route to get the demographics
-- POSTing to a new v2 route to send to CHIP that the pre-checkin was complete
+- POSTing to a new route to send to CHIP that the pre-checkin was complete

 ### How to run locally